The Thrasher Group Inc. engineering firm's use of hyper-converged infrastructure evolved from backup to primary...

 Fortney said he hasn't had any full-blown disasters yet, but he feels adequately prepared if one strikes.

-"We haven't had to fail over the entire data center," he said.
+"We haven't had to fail over the entire data center," he said of his disaster recovery system.
 "We had a couple of servers fail, and we've rolled over, but never had to roll the entire site over yet.
 But I never know if today will be the day that trailer truck with hazardous materials crashes on the interstate that I can see from here.
 I find a lot of comfort knowing I can drive over to the DR site, get everything back up, call my ISP [internet service provider] and start taking calls again."

 Fortney explored using the cloud for DR, but decided against that for performance reasons.